+Hypatia is a calculator that uses an extended version of Reverse Polish Notation (RPN).
 It is a text-based program that you can either start from the command line prompt or from the Windows desktop, where it will create its own console window.

 The name Hypatia is a tribute to the mathematician, astronomer and philosopher Hypatia of Alexandria.
 For details about her, see en.wikipedia.org/wiki/Hypatia.

-Hypatia offers the usual functionality of a scientific pocket calculator, including algebraic, logarithmic and trigonometric functions.
+Hypatia offers the usual functionality of a scientific calculator, including algebraic, logarithmic and trigonometric functions.
 It has functions for measurement unit conversion, six different percentage functions, two random number functions, and a few statistical functions that go beyond the regular RPN syntax.
 It supports decimal, hexadecimal and binary number formats.

 Hypatia can be used in dialogue mode, which offers the full functionality, or in “command line calculation mode” for quick single calculations.

-Any Windows version from Windows 95 to 10.
+Any Windows version from Windows 95 to 11.
 Hypatia has a very small footprint, virtually no requirements are made regarding disk space, memory or processor speed.